-None of the 20 Planet Wrecker countries are among the 'first movers' committing to this first basic step of ending new oil and gas licensing.
+None of the 20 countries set to drive expansion are among the 'first movers' committing to this first basic step of ending new oil and gas licensing.
 Some have committed to end international public finance for fossil fuel extraction.
 At the global climate conference in Glasgow in 2021, 39 countries and institutions committed to end their trade and development finance for fossil fuels by the end of 2022 and instead prioritize their public finance for clean energy.
 Signatories of this initiative (called the Clean Energy Transition Partnership) includes some of the Planet Wreckers and large historic fossil fuel producers and financiers, including the United Kingdom, Canada, and the United States.
-This is significant-if all signatories fulfill their commitment with integrity they would cut off a major source of funding for hard-to-build fossil fuel infrastructure projects,28 and collectively double their clean energy finance to USD 37 billion a year, a sum large enough to close the energy access finance gap.29
+This is significant-if all signatories fulfill their commitment with integrity they would cut off a major source of funding for hard-tobuild fossil fuel infrastructure projects,28 and collectively double their clean energy finance to USD 37 billion a year, a sum large enough to close the energy access finance gap.29

-However, this commitment must be expanded to address these countries' domestic subsidies and other policies that prop up oil and gas expansion, as detailed in the country snapshots in Section 4.
+In addition to conventional oil and gas still С in process of exploration, this category includes shale oil and gas that is fully identified and leased but not in "core" areas to be drilled in the near term domestic subsidies and other policies that prop up oil and gas expansion, as detailed in the country snapshots in Section 4.
 It is hypocritical and incompatible with climate leadership for wealthy fossil fuel producers to shift their international finance out of fossil fuels and into a just energy transition while still allowing planet-wrecking levels of oil and gas expansion at home.